-How society is structured and what we place value in needs reanalysis.
+The structure of society and what we value needs reanalysis.
 We need to create mechanisms that celebrate altruism and reward jobs with high social value.

-Clearly, society can’t function without nurses, so rather than clap for their heroic efforts, maybe we should be demanding they get paid more.
+Clearly, society can’t function without nurses, so rather than clap for their heroic efforts during the Coronavirus pandemic, we should demand they get paid more.

 The attitude of self-interest and selfishness is toxic and reinforces differences between people.
-These attitudes have no place in a society placing an emphasis on rewarding social value.
-Nurses may well be respected but that respect doesn’t translate into financial rewards.
+These attitudes have no place in a society placing emphasis on rewarding social value.
+Nurses may well be respected, but that respect doesn’t translate into financial rewards.
 It’s about time it did.